webofunni/blog-src/content/tmux.md

 Status: draft
 Summary: Tmux settings making my tmux aowesome

 I am using tmux for almost 2 years now.
-I was using and a big fan of screen before that.
-But screen was replaced by tmux from the moment one of my colleages introduced me to a more actively deleoped tmux.
+I was using and was a big fan of screen before that.
+But screen was replaced by tmux from the moment one of my colleague introduced me to a more actively developed tmux.

 Here I am documenting my Tmux configuration.
 Full configuration file is stored at [Github](https://github.com/webofunni/dotfiles/blob/master/tmux/tmux.conf)